consoledotdev/home/content/interviews/speakeasy-sagar-batchu.md

 ### What is Speakeasy?
 Why did you build it?

-Today APIs are exploding in popularity.
-We have so many API-first businesses across different verticals.
-For more and more companies, their success is tied closely with API usage - the more your API gets used the higher chance that your company is leading the market.
+Today, APIs are exploding in popularity.
+There are so many API-first businesses across different verticals, or businesses where the API is an important product surface - the more your API gets used the higher chance that your company is leading the market.
 But for most APIs today, the status quo of integration and usage is still a big bottleneck to growth.
 Companies continue to support a lot of API users with just static documentation.
-There's a lot of hand holding and there's an immense support load andnd a developer's experience burden, just using APIs, could be a lot easier than it is today.
-It hasn't quite caught up to how crazy popular they are.
+There’s a lot of hand holding and an immense support load on builders of APIs.
+And on the flip side, the devex required to use APIs could be a lot easier than it is today.
+It hasn’t really progressed despite how crazy popular they are.

-That was the very basic thesis around why we started [Speakeasy](https://www.speakeasyapi.dev/).
+That was the really basic thesis around why we started [Speakeasy](https://www.speakeasyapi.dev/).
 We just wanted to make it really simple for developers to both produce and consume APIs.

-In terms of products, we do two things today - we provide a set of composable developer portal embeds that are powered by an SDK that you put into your API.
-We capture data directly from your API to power experiences like usage dashboards and request viewers that enable the end user to unblock themselves when using your API without getting on a call with your dev team or sharing logs over a ticket.
-It provides a great devex for your end users, as well as reduces work for the API for your team.
-We're starting with devex today, but in the longer term, we really want to address everything about producing and consuming APIs
+In terms of products, we do two things today.
+The first is a developer portal that finally lets companies move beyond docs, to make self-service API integrations possible.
+What does that mean?
+We create embeds that are powered by an SDK that you put into your API.
+The SDK captures data directly from your API and powers experiences like usage dashboards and request viewers that enable the end user to unblock themselves when using your API without getting on a call with your dev team or sharing logs over a ticket.
+Interestingly, the embeds can either be integrated into your existing dev portal – or we can create a brandable Developer Experience Portal on your behalf if all you really have is docs today for example.
+Either way, these components provide a best-in-class devex for your end users, and reduces work for your API team.

+The second product is Client SDKs as a Service that make integrating with your API as simple and ergonomic as possible.
+We built a new set of generators from the ground up with a focus on reliability and idiomatic language choices.
+They’re available for Typescript, Go, Python, Java and Rust.
+We auto-generate these client SDKs from your OpenAPI 3.0 spec – so really minimal dev work is required – compare this with the current status quo where SDKs either have to be hand-rolled from scratch, or you take an open-source generator’s SDK that is full of bugs and code that looks like a machine wrote.
+With these auto-generated SDKs, users of your API can guarantee type safety, and through extensions we can enable even more value-added features such as auth, pagination, retries, and integrating with our Developer Experience Portal for analytics and so on.

-We go beyond the world of documentation and offer a world class developer experience portal with very minimal effort.
-You can think of Speakeasy as the API platform team at your company that builds internal tooling that helps externalize information to your users in the form of dashboards, client-SDKs, tooling, and  documentation.
+Overall, you can think of Speakeasy as the API platform team at your company that builds internal tooling that helps externalize information to your users in the form of dashboards, client-SDKs, tooling, and documentation.

-We've turned this into API ops - our vision is that developers get to focus 100% of their time on the API code itself.
+Our vision is that developers get to focus 100% of their time on the API code itself.
 And at some point we get to this place where you git commit and you have a fantastic devex spun up for your API much in the way that we have seamless infrastructure hosting.
-That's come out of companies like Heroku, where you just push your app, you have it hosted.
-There's a similar, analogous story for APIs that's evolving.
+That’s come out of companies like Heroku, where you just push your app, you have it hosted.
+There’s a similar, analogous story for APIs that’s evolving.

 We want to wrap that all up into a product that can be used instantaneously with your existing APIs.
 Companies use Speakeasy as a way to provide an interactive